liana-p/narrat-engine/docs/scripting/functions.md

 # Functions

-The `run_label` script command is similar to jump, but it runs a label and at the end goes back to where it was before.
+The `run` script command is similar to jump, but it runs a label and at the end goes back to where it was before.
 This is useful to create behaviour similar to **functions**, allowing the creation of reusable labels containing chunks of logic you may want to use in multiple places.

 {% hint style="danger" %}
 It's important to understand the difference between jumping to a label and running a label.&#x20;